Tallow vs. Lard (and a Bit of Suet) Differences, Benefits & Uses

 • A type of solid fat.

-• Found in the body of pigs and their internal organs.
+• It is found in the body of pigs and their internal organs.

 • Not only in pigs but could be found in ducks and other animals also.

-• Could be found malleable and soft} in room temperature
+• Could be found malleable and soft} at room temperature

-• Leaf lard is one of the best lards you could found.
+• Leaf lard is one of the best lards you could find.

 Suet